 Starting with such prominent scholars as J. Locke and C.-L. Montesquieu, who are considered the developers of the modern theory of the separation of powers, the classical three branches of power, enshrined in constitutional laws, are distinguished: legislative, executive, and judicial.
-Thus, Article 6 of the Constitution of Ukraine defines the following provision: "State power in Ukraine is exercised on the basis of its division into legislative, executive and judicial.
-The bodies of legislative, executive and judicial power exercise their powers within the limits established by this Constitution"[14].
+Thus, Art.
+6 of the Constitution of Ukraine defines the following provision: "State power in Ukraine is exercised on the basis of its division into legislative, executive and judicial.
+The bodies of legislative, executive and judicial power exercise their powers within the limits established by this Constitution" [29].

 At the same time, it is clear that the organizational and legal content of this theory undergoes corresponding modifications based on a whole range of factors: historical traditions, features of the functioning of the state mechanism, the form of the state, etc. The modern world practice of constitutionalism is based not only on the classical concept of the separation of state power and its functional purpose, but, first of all, on the prescriptions of the constitutional norms of specific states and on their state and legal practice.
 Today we can talk about the functioning of various models of the principle of separation of state powers, which generally corresponds to the functional purpose of the classical version of the theory of its separation.
+The literature notes that in terms of the separation of powers early models of coalition governance were produced with parliamentary systems in mind.
+However, presidential systems differ from their parliamentary counterparts in important ways, and these differences pose certain unique dilemmas for coalition governance [30, p.
+837].
+Also, for example, there are specific features of the principle of separation of powers in Latin American countries, as noted in the literature: "Thus, it has been observed that in the context of Latin American constitutionalism, constitutional creations and reforms have marked an increase in the constitutional powers vested in institutions designed to promote accountability for democratic governance, which at an abstracttheoretical level can lead to both the strengthening of a new model of the theory of separation of powers and new and consistent institutional ruptures" [31, p.7].